-Service Canada (service delivery arm of Human Resources and Skills Development Canada) is a government organization which, among other tasks, works in conjunction with Citizenship and Immigration Canada to evaluate the admissibility of the majority of foreign workers.
+Service Canada (service delivery arm of Employment and Social Development Canada) is a government organization which, among other tasks, works in conjunction with Citizenship and Immigration Canada to evaluate the admissibility of the majority of foreign workers.
 Evaluations of foreign worker applications are based on a process of rendering an opinion on the potential impact of the employment of a foreign worker in the Canadian labour market.
 In cases in which a negative labour market impact is expected, Service Canada would typically render a negative opinion.
 If a potentially neutral or positive labour market impact can be demonstrated, then they may issue a favourable opinion, or "Confirmation", which would typically allow for the issuance of a Canadian work permit as long as the candidate possesses the qualifications to perform the work and is otherwise considered eligible to enter Canada as a termpoary resident.

 The Confirmation application process is conducted between the employer and a local Service Canada office responsible for the jurisdiction of the work in Canada.
 Local labour market conditions are considered, such that an application which may be evaluated favourably in one location in Canada could potentially be considered ineligible in another location.
 The qualifications of the candidate are an important consideration in the process in general, are described in the LMO process, and are assessed during the subsequent work permit application process.